CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 Adapted from [Tectonica Interpersonal Conflict Resolution](https://github.com/Techtonica/curriculum/blob/main/career/conflict-resolution.md).

-Whenever people spend more than a little time together, there might be conflict.
-You will learn ways to work through these situations while staying respectful and honest.

-In this session you will talk about
-- what conflict is and the common ways we address it
-- how can we add to our conflict resolution toolkits and become better at solving conflict effectively
-- what effective body language is
-- what effective choice of words is
-- how to build trust among teams
+**Session objective:** This session explores what conflict is and the common ways we address it; how can we add to our conflict resolution toolkits and become better at solving conflict effectively; what effective body language is; what effective choice of words is; and how to build trust among teams.

 [Conflict resolution slides](https://docs.google.com/presentation/d/1-3Dwx9iImzwWvhfX2Qd_zoGb5Q1jP1_bgf7gZ-ZzzjE/edit#slide=id.g1b73cb08c45_0_6)

 Notes for the facilitator: Remember to adapt/update the content in line with your cohort’s needs and arrange timings as needed.

 :::note Exercise 1 (15 minutes)

+**Exercise objective:** To role-play a workplace conflict scenario.

 We are going to read through the scenario and practice with some role play.